turbot/steampipe-plugin-oci/docs/tables/oci_budget_alert_rule.md

 # Table: oci_budget_alert_rule

-You can set email alerts on your budgets.
-You can set alerts that are based on a percentage of your budget or an absolute amount, and on your actual spending or your forecast spending.
+Budget alert rules can contain rules based on a percentage of your budget or an absolute amount, and on your actual spending or your forecast spending.

 ## Examples